 Likes and dislikes

 For instance, I love soup, and I love gnocchi, but DH doesn’t really like either of them.
-I’m not sure what his problem is with soup, but gnocchi get a bad rap because they’re so carb-dense that he can only eat a small amount (he’s diabetic) and so he still feels hungry when he’s finished.
+I’m not sure what his problem is with soup, but gnocchi get a bad rap because they’re so carb-dense that as a diabetic he can only eat a small amount.
+So he still feels hungry when he’s finished.
 I’ve played around with ways to cook and serve gnocchi for ages, trying to find a recipe that was acceptable to everyone.

 The tomato soup base was pretty straightforward.
-I added carrots as a hidden vegetable, plenty of garlic and fresh basil for flavour, and a good dollop of coconut cream (you could use dairy cream) for a silky texture.
-We persuaded Kipper that is was really just ketchup in the form of soup, and she nommed it down.
+I added carrots for added fibre and texture, plenty of garlic and fresh basil for flavour, and a good dollop of coconut cream (you could use dairy cream) for a silky finish.
+We persuaded Kipper that this was really just ketchup in the form of soup, and she nommed it down.
 WIN!

 Of all the ways I’ve served gnocchi, I think this has been the closest to winning universal approval round the family table.
 DH had plenty to eat, Kipper happily scoffed a bowl of creamy tomato soup, and I got to enjoy soup and gnocchi – two of my favourite foods!
 A happy compromise indeed.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)